aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/shapes/managing-smartart/replace-text-in-smart-art/_index.md

 ## **Possible Usage Scenarios**

-Smart art is one of the major objects in a workbook.
-Many times there is a need to update the text in smart art.
-Aspose.Cells provide this feature by setting [**Shape.Text**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/text) property.
+SmartArt is one of the major objects in a workbook.
+Many times there is a need to update the text in SmartArt.
+Aspose.Cells provides this feature by setting [**Shape.Text**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/text) property.

 The sample source file can be downloaded from the following link: